Vasileios20/simeio-therapy/README.md

 5. From the dropdown menu at source select the main branch and press save.
 6. The site has been deployed.
 Check at the top of the page, it might take a couple of minutes.

+Any code pushed to main branch will automatically go live/update in the deployed site.

 ## Local Development
 ### How to fork
 To fork the repository :